-In this paper, we challenge the view that the macroeconomic importance of a microeconomic sector is summarized by its sales share and, more broadly, the notion that the microeconomic details of the production structure are irrelevant for macroeconomics.
-The key is to recognize that Hulten's theorem only provides a first-order approximation.
+In this paper, we challenge the view that the macroeconomic importance of a microeconomic sector is summarized by its sales and, more broadly, the notion that the microeconomic details of the production structure are irrelevant for macroeconomics.
+They key is to recognize that Hulten's theorem only provides a first-order approximation.
 Nonlinearities can significantly degrade the quality of the first-order approximation for large enough shocks.
-To capture these nonlinearities, we provide a general second-order approximation by characterizing the derivatives of Domar weights with respect to shocks.
+To capture these nonlinearities, we provide a general secondorder approximation by characterizing the derivatives of Domar weights with respect to shocks.
 The second-order terms are shaped by the microeconomic details of the disaggregated production structure: network linkages, microeconomic elasticities of substitution in production, microeconomic returns to scale, and the degree to which factors can be reallocated.

 Our results are general in that they apply to any efficient general equilibrium economy.
-They suggest that Cobb-Douglas models, commonly used in the production-network, growth, and multi-sector macroeconomics literatures, are very special: the Domar weights, and more generally the whole input-output matrix, are constant and can be taken to be exogenous, the first-order approximation is exact, the model is log-linear, and as a result, the microeconomic details of the production structure are irrelevant.
-These knife-edge properties disappear as soon as one deviates from Cobb-Douglas: the Domar weights and more generally the whole input-output matrix respond endogenously to shocks, and the resulting nonlinearities are shaped by the microeconomic details of the production structure.
+They suggest that Cobb-Douglas models, commonly used in the production-network, growth, and multi-sector macroeconomics literatures, are very special: the Domar weights are constant, the first-order approximation is exact, the model is log-linear, and as a result, the microeconomic details of the production structure are irrelevant.1 These knife-edge properties disappear as soon as one deviates from Cobb-Douglas.